Massive Black Holes Seeded by Dark Matter -- Implications for Little Red Dots and Gravitational Wave Signatures

 \subsection{Semi-analytical model for SMBH evolution}

 We adopt a semi-analytical model (SAM) to predict the cosmological abundance of SMBHs formed via the direct collapse of SIDM halos.
-Here, we briefly overview the model and refer readers to Supplementary Materials for more details.
-The growth history of DM halos is traced through merger trees generated using \textsc{SatGen}~\footnote{https://github.com/JiangFangzhou/SatGen}~\cite{Jiang2021}, which is based on the Extended Press-Schechter formalism~\citep{Lacey1993} and the algorithm in Ref.~\cite{Parkinson2008,Jiang2014,Benson2017}.
+Here, we briefly overview the model~(see \cite{Spall} for details).
+The growth history of DM halos is traced through merger trees generated using \textsc{SatGen}~\footnote{https://github.com/shergreen/SatGen}~\cite{Jiang2021}, which is based on the Extended Press-Schechter formalism~\citep{Lacey1993} and the algorithm in Ref.~\cite{Parkinson2008,Jiang2014,Benson2017}.
 We uniformly sample in total $70$ root halos from $10^{8}$ to $10^{15} \msun$ at $z=4$ and trace their progenitors up to $z\simeq 20$.
 All the progenitors of one merger tree are weighted by the number density of the root halo at $z=4$.
 An SMBH seed is placed in a halo when the halo parameters meet the seeding criterion in Eq.~\ref{eq:collapse_condition_prac}.
 The initial mass of the seed is set as a constant fraction, $f_{\rm col}=3\times 10^{-3}$, of the instantaneous mass of the host halo, motivated by the simulation results in Ref.~\cite{Xiao2021}.
 Subsequently, as long as the host halo still satisfies the seeding criterion, we maintain the seed-to-host mass ratio as $f_{\rm col}$.
 The treatment relies on the assumption that, after the initial collapse of the DM halo, the accretion of DM onto the central SMBH seed will continue until a dynamical equilibrium between the SMBH seed and the host halo is reached.